Chroma key

 Chroma key settings

-You may see one of the following messages in the System tab:
+You might see one of the following messages:

 Picking a chroma key color